Carpe-2022/picoCTF-2022/Cryptography/subsitution0/README.md

 Download the message here.

 ## Approach
-From the file, a bunch of unreadable text was found :
+From the file, a bunch of unreadable text was found:
 ```
 QWITJSYHXCNDFERMUKGOPVALBZ